FarisHijazi/splice_audio/README.md

                         If the audio segments say more than the text, then make this smaller. (default: 100) --subtitle_rescale SUBTITLE_RESCALE
-                        rescale the timings if the audio was rescaled.If subtitle_rescale=2, then it will finish in half the original time. (default: 1.0)
+                        rescale the timings if the audio was rescaled (stretched).Example1: If subtitle_rescale=2, then it
+                        will finish in half the original time.Example2: If the subtitle dialogues are ahead (appear earlier) of the audio, increase subtitle_rescale. (default: 1.0)

 Silences:
   -sl MIN_SILENCE_LEN, --min_silence_len MIN_SILENCE_LEN